pry/pry/README.markdown

 * Exotic object support (BasicObject instances, IClasses, ...)
 * A Powerful and flexible command system
 * Ability to view and replay history
-* Many convenience commands inspired by IPython and SLIME
+* Many convenience commands inspired by IPython and other advanced REPLs

 Pry is also fairly flexible and allows significant user